Welcome to People’s Church Lifespan Religious Education Program!

 - Unitarian Universalism

-During the 2017-2018 church year, our kindergarten through 6th graders, and our 11th and 12th graders, are following a World Religions curriculum.
-Our goals for this curriculum are:
+During the 2017-2018 church year, our kindergarten through 6th graders, and our 11th and 12th graders, followed a World Religions curriculum.
+Our goals for this curriculum were:

 - to provide a window into the living process of religion in its most classical forms, and in forms which are close to and affect our own lives;